California Psalms

 4 This is no rain, this is no dust.

-5 A cloud lies at rest in my bay.
+5 This is a cloud, lying at rest in my bay.

 6 The cloud sunk to me, slunk lazily from precipitous heights,

-vertically gliding, crumpled on the woods with a belly heavily sagging,
+vertically gliding, slumped on the woods with a belly heavily sagging,

 7 I sit directly in a cloud.